NewsAggregator2023/NewsAggregator/README.md

 # NewsAggregator Techlauncher 2023

 Welcome to the NewsAggregator techlauncher landing page!
+We have included links to most of the key components that should help you navigate, but if you experience any trouble the folder system should be easy to navigate.

 ## Sales Pitch